secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 * Does not carry over from year to year

 **Critical Illness or Injury Leave**
-* Up to 36 weeks within a 52-week period to care for a child
+* Up to 36 weeks within a 52-week period to care for a child under the age of 19.
-* Up to 16 weeks within a 52-week period to care for a family member over the age of 19
+* Up to 16 weeks within a 52-week period to care for a family member who is 19 years of age or older.
 * Team members must provide Total Rewards with a medical certificate certifying that the life of the family member is at risk, the care/support can be provided by someone who is not a medical professional, and specifying the period of time for which the family member will need care/support.

 **Compassionate Care Leave**
-* Up to 27 weeks within a 52-week period to care for a family member who is terminally ill.
+* Up to 27 weeks within a 52-week period to care for a family member who is gravely ill.
-* Team members are required to provide Total Rewards with a medical certificate stating that the family member has a serious medical condition and is at risk of death within 26 weeks.
+* Team members are required to provide Total Rewards with a medical certificate stating that the family member has a serious medical condition and is at significant risk of death within 26 weeks.

 **Bereavement Leave**
 * Up to 3 days of unpaid leave.

 **Leave respecting the disappearance of a child**
-* Up to 52 weeks of unpaid leave.
+* Up to 52 weeks of unpaid leave for employees whose child has gone missing in circumstances where it is likely the child’s disappearance is the result of a crime.

 **Leave respecting the death of a child**
 * 104 weeks of unpaid leave

 **Reservists Leave** _Team members who are reservists for the Canadian Forces_
-* 20 days of unpaid leave in a calendar year if deployed to a Canadian Forces operation outside of Canada, to assist with an emergency or its aftermath, or participate in pre-deployment or post-deployment activities.
+* Team members who are reservists are entitled to unpaid leave if they are deployed to a Canadian Forces operation outside Canada, or if they are engaged, either inside or outside Canada, in pre-deployment or post-deployment activities in connection with such an operation.
+Reservists are also entitled to unpaid leave if they are deployed to a Canadian Forces operation inside Canada that will be providing assistance in dealing with an emergency or its aftermath.
+Reservists are entitled to this leave for as long as the deployment circumstances apply.
+In addition, team members who are reservists are entitled to 20 days per year of unpaid leave to participate in Canadian Forces training activities.

 **Jury Duty**
 * Unpaid leave to attend court as a juror

+**COVID-19 Related Leave**
+* Team members can take unpaid leave if unable to work for specified reasons related to COVID-19: https://www2.gov.bc.ca/gov/content/employment-business/employment-standards-advice/employment-standards/time-off/leaves-of-absence.
+This leave will be available for as long as the circumstances that require the leave are present.

 </details>

 <details>